Top

 (One-line Abstract) Challenges and opportunities for the security analysis of our software systems of the future.

-ACM Transactions on Software Engineering and Methodology (Invited Paper; accepted with minor revisions).
+ACM Transactions on Software Engineering and Methodology (Invited Paper).

 [ICSE'25]